jfbouzereau/explorer/README.md

 Launch the application, and drag a file containing a dataframe saved by R in binary format.

+##### SAS file

+Launch the application, and drag a SAS file (extension sas7bdat) in uncompressed format.

+##### SPSS file

+Launch the application, and drag a file containing a dataset saved by SPSS in uncompressed format.

 ##### Stata file

 Launch the application, and drag a file containing a dataset saved by Stata 8 or higher.

-##### SPSS file

-Launch the application, and drag a file containing a dataset saved by SPSS in uncompressed format.

 ##### dBase file